N3X15/N3X15/README.md

-## Game Developer for Hire
+## Game Developer

-Hi, I'm Rob, a 34-year-old guy (he/him) living in Newcastle, WA who likes reverse-engineering, interpreters, and modding, and have worked professionally on popular game titles like Kerbal Space Program and From the Depths. **I am not able to relocate, for a number of reasons.**
+Hi, I'm Rob, a 34-year-old guy (he/him) living in Newcastle, WA who likes reverse-engineering, interpreters, and modding, and have worked professionally on popular game titles like Kerbal Space Program and From the Depths.
+I am currently working on [ChilloutVR]([https:](https://store.steampowered.com/app/661130/ChilloutVR/) with Alpha Blend Interactive.

-Here you can find some of my projects, although I am slowly migrating to [my gitlab account](https://gitlab.com/N3X15), since they support more features.
+Here you can find some of my open-source projects, although I am slowly migrating to [my gitlab account](https://gitlab.com/N3X15), since they support more features.

 ## Current Projects